 Manufacturers advise to trickle charge a nickel-based battery for 16 to 24 hours when new and after a long storage.
 This allows the cells to adjust to each other and bring them to an equal charge level.
-A slow charge also helps to redistribute the electrolyte to eliminate dry spots on the separator that might have developed by gravitation.
+A slow charge also helps redistribute the electrolyte to eliminate dry spots on the separator that might have developed by gravitation.

-Nickel-based batteries are not always fully formatted when they leave the factory.
+Nickel-based batteries are not always fully formatted when leaving the factory.
 Applying several charge/discharge cycles through normal use or with a battery analyzer completes the formatting process.
 The number of cycles required to attain full capacity differs between cell manufacturers.
 Quality cells perform to specification after 5 to 7 cycles, while others may need 50 or more cycles to reach acceptable capacity levels.
-Lack of formatting might cause a problem when the industrial user expects a new battery to work to specification right out of the box.
-Organizations using batteries for critical applications often verify performance through a discharge/charge cycle as part of quality control.
-The “prime” program of automated battery analyzers (Cadex) apply as many cycles as needed to achieve full capacity.
+Lack of formatting causes a problem when the user expects a new battery to work to specification right out of the box.
+Organizations using batteries for mission critical applications verify performance through a discharge/charge cycle as part of quality control.
+The “prime” program of automated battery analyzers (Cadex) apply as many cycles as needed to attain full capacity.

-Cycling also restores lost capacity when a nickel-based battery has been stored for six months or longer.
-Storage time, state-of-charge and the temperature under which the battery was stored govern the recovery.
+Cycling also restores lost capacity when a nickel-based battery has been stored for a few months.
+Storage time, state-of-charge and temperature under which the battery was stored govern ease of recovery.
 The longer the storage and warmer the temperature, the more cycles will be required to regain full capacity.
 Battery analyzers help in the priming functions and assure that the desired capacity has been achieved.